tosfaq/deep-object-reid/README.md

 the presented labels as a second element.

 Annotations and [download instructions](./datasets/README.md) for COCO14, NUS WIDE, VG500 and VOC07 can be found in the `datasets` folder.
-Graph-based branch requires additional inputs: an embedding for each label and a correlation metrix between the labels.
-For VOC, COCO and NUS these inputs are located in `gan_tools` folder.
+Graph-based branch requires additional inputs: an embedding for each label and a correlation matrix between these embeddings.
+For
+VOC, COCO and NUS these inputs are located in `gan_tools` folder.

 ## Environment setup